Population 243

-Located about 1.5 miles from the entrance to Red Canyon along Scenic highway 12, Red Canyon Village (www.redcanyonvillage.com) makes a great home base for a Utah national park road trip.
+Located about 1.5 miles from the entrance to Red Canyon along Scenic Highway 12, Red Canyon Village (www.redcanyonvillage.com) makes a great home base for a Utah national park road trip.
 It’s just a 20 minute drive to Bryce Canyon National Park so you don’t have to get a 4 AM start to beat the rush.
 Plus, you can easily wander over to Red Canyon to enjoy the sunset at the end of the day.
 And since it’s a small complex with some RV spaces and cabins, Red Canyon village is a peaceful and secluded spot to spend the night.
 Even better — they also have a nice wheelchair-accessible log cabin.

 Red Canyon Village